pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 The super admin is a user role unique to WordPress Multisite.
 Like the name indicates, super admins are “super administrators”, and have unrestricted access on every site on the network.
 Need to add or remove a super admin from your Multisite Network? `wp super-admin add` and `remove` have you covered.

-[tk xargs example for commands that don’t have --network flag]
+Some wp-cli commands cannot receive the `--network` flag.
+For these commands, you will need to [tk xargs example for commands that don’t have --network flag]